FedHK-MVFC: Federated Heat Kernel Multi-View Clustering: Experimental Evaluation

 \subsubsection{Ablation Studies}

+For the centralized algorithms Co-FKM, MinMax-FCM, WV-Co-FCM, and Co-FW-MVFCM, as well as for the decentralized Fed-MVFCM, we varied the fuzzifier parameter over the set \(m \in \{1.05, 1.25, 1.50, 1.75, 2.00\}\) while keeping all other hyperparameters fixed.
+The corresponding results are reported in Tables \ref{fig:fed-hk_mvfc_comprehensive_results_AR}–\ref{fig:fed-hk_mvfc_comprehensive_results_JI}.
+These ablation experiments indicate that the proposed HK-MVFC and FedHK-MVFC methods consistently outperform state-of-the-art centralized and decentralized MVFCM approaches.

 \paragraph{Heat-Kernel Coefficient Impact:} We evaluate the contribution of different heat-kernel coefficient estimators to clustering performance.
 The results are summarized in Table \ref{tab:hk_ablation}, comparing the baseline Euclidean distance with two heat-kernel coefficient estimators: Min-Max Normalization (Type 1) and Mean-Variance (Type 2).
-As can be seen, both heat-kernel methods significantly outperform the baseline, showing the HKC approaches in KED works effectively in enhancing clustering performance.
+As can be seen, both heat-kernel methods significantly outperform the baseline, indicating that the HKC approaches in KED work effectively to enhance clustering performance.

-For further analysis, we presents the visualization of the heat-kernel coefficient impact.
-Figure \ref{fig:hk_visualization} illustrates the differences between the two estimator types.
+For further analysis, we present the visualization of the impact of the heat-kernel coefficient.
+Figure \ref{fig:hk_visualization} illustrates the differences between the two types of estimators.
 Using Type 1 (Min-Max Normalization) and Type 2 (Mean-Variance) estimators, we observe: \begin{enumerate} \item Type 1 (Min-Max Normalization) provides a more uniform scaling across features, enhancing clustering performance on datasets with varying feature ranges. \item Type 2 (Mean-Variance) captures the distributional characteristics of the data, leading to improved robustness against outliers. \end{enumerate}